 As I enjoy slow cooker baking so much, one recipe that I make over and over again is slow cooker fudge.
 It’s so simple to make, turns out really well, and most of all tastes great!

-The basic recipe is to melt together 500 g of chocolate with a tin (397 g) of condensed milk in your slow cooker, on low, with no lid.
+The basic recipe and method for slow cooker fudge is to melt together 500 g of chocolate with a tin (397 g) of condensed milk in your slow cooker, on low, with no lid.

 You can add icing sugar (beat in well once the mixture is smooth) and flavourings before transferring it to another dish to set as well.